-The European Commission is working on all fronts to contain the spread of the coronavirus, support national health systems, protect and save lives, and counter the socio-economic impacts of the pandemic with historically unprecedented measures at both national and EU level.
+The European Commission is working on all fronts to contain the spread of the coronavirus, support national health systems and counter the socio-economic impact of the pandemic by taking unprecedented measures at both national and EU level.

-Here are some examples of how the Commission helps tackle the crisis:
+Examples of how the Commission has helped to tackle the crisis:

 Supporting research for treatment, diagnostics and vaccines

 The Coronavirus Global Response pledging marathon raised funds for universal access to coronavirus treatments, tests and vaccines.
 It started in May and culminated in a Global Pledging Summit and concert in June 2020.

 €16 billion in pledges from donors worldwide.
 This includes a pledge of €1.4 billion from the Commission

 The Commission will participate in the COVAX Facility for equitable access to affordable COVID-19 vaccines and contribute €500 million in guarantees.